egoist/decheck/README.md

 ## Purpose

-I always need to browse a module's `package.json` to find new modules that are used by it. [octo-link](https://github.com/octo-linker/chrome-extension) and [npm-hub](https://github.com/zeke/npm-hub) both are good but not enough for me, becase I use terminal in most time.
+I always need to browse a module's `package.json` to find new modules that are used by it. [octo-link](https://github.com/octo-linker/chrome-extension) and [npm-hub](https://github.com/zeke/npm-hub) both are good but not enough for me, cuz I often use terminal.

 [![asciicast](https://asciinema.org/a/79811.png)](https://asciinema.org/a/79811)